pavelsaman/pavelsaman.github.io/_posts/2020-07-27-simple-command-line-calculator.md

 That seems promissing.

-If I need bc to only perform some basic additions etc., I can dive straight in and experiment a bit.
+If I need bc to only perform some basic additions, etc., I can dive straight in and experiment a bit.

 ```bash
 $ echo "2+2" | bc